Muddy has a giggle with Shazia Mirza

-The Brummy comedian on why she's not scared to shake things up, her new tour Coconut and where all the real eyebrows have gone.
+The Brummy comedian on why she's not scared to shake things up, coming to Devon with her new tour Coconut and where all the real eyebrows have gone.

 Shazia Mirza is a hilarious, take-no-prisoners comedian who has you hooked the minute she opens her mouth.
 The self-confessed ‘disappointing daughter’ of immigrant Muslim parents from Pakistan, she’s known for channeling her incredibly strict upbringing into her stand-up (“My mother wears the burkha – she doesn’t want to be seen with my dad”) and for not being afraid to tackle hot potatoes like immigration, terrorism and jihadi wives.

 As an ex-science teacher with two degrees, her one-time claim to fame was teaching “or rather trying to teach” the rapper Dizzee Rascal.
 Now she’s famous in her own right with numerous stand-up shows to her name and two recent international tours, The Kardashians Made Me Do it and With Love from St Tropez.
 She’s braved both Bear Grylls Celebrity Island and Loose Women, and if that’s not hardcore, what the hell is?

 Her new show Coconut, which launched at the Edinburgh Fringe last summer, wants to know: “What’s going on?
 Why is everyone fighting?
 Why does everyone hate each other?
 Who the hell is Alexa?
 And why are there no women left with real eyebrows?

 Want some answers?
 Go and see Shazia when she brings the show to The Flavel Arts Centre in Dartmouth next month.
 Until then, you’ll have to make do with a bit of Muddy nosiness to keep you going.

 Hello Shazia!
 (Can we call you Shaz??)
 How are you feeling in this so-called ‘dawning of a new era’?